Sensitivity of the limit shape of sample clouds from meta densities: Discussion

 \section{Discussion}

 In situations where chance plays a role the asymptotic description often consists of two parts, a deterministic term, catching the main effect, and a stochastic term, describing the random fluctuations around the deterministic part.
-Thus the average of the first $n$ observations converges to the expectation; under additional assumptions the difference between the average and the expectation, blown up by a factor $\sqrt n$, is asymptotically normal.
-Empirical dfs converge to the true df; the fluctuations are modeled by a time-changed Brownian bridge.
-For a positive random variable, the $n$-point sample clouds $N_n$ scaled by the $1-1/n$ quantile converge onto the interval $[0,1]$ if the tail of the df is rapidly varying; if the tail is asymptotic to a von Mises function then there is a limiting Poisson point process with intensity $e^{-s}$.
+Thus, the average of the first $n$ observations converges to the expectation; under additional assumptions the difference between the average and the expectation, blown up by a factor $\sqrt n$, is asymptotically normal.
+Empirical d.f.s converge to the true d.f.; the fluctuations are modeled by a time-changed Brownian bridge.
+For a positive random variable, the $n$-point sample clouds $N_n$, scaled by the $1-1/n$ quantile, converge onto the interval $[0,1]$ if the tail of the d.f. is rapidly varying; if the tail is asymptotic to a von Mises function then there is a limiting Poisson point process with intensity $\mathrm{e}^{-s}$.

-Convergence to the first order deterministic term in these situations is a much more robust affair than convergence of the random fluctuations around this term.
-So it is surprising that for meta distributions perturbations of the original distribution which do not affect the second order fluctuations of the sample cloud at the vertices may drastically alter the shape of the limit set, the first order term.
+Convergence to the first-order deterministic term in these situations is a much more robust affair than convergence of the random fluctuations around this term.
+So it is surprising that for meta distributions perturbations of the original distribution which do not affect the second-order fluctuations of the sample cloud at the vertices may drastically alter the shape of the limit set, the deterministic first-order term.
 This paper tries to cast some light on the sensitivity of the meta distribution and the limit set $E$ to small perturbations of the original distribution.

 Bivariate asymptotics are well expressed in terms of polar coordinates.
 Two points far off are close together if the angular parts are close and if the quotient of the radial parts is close to one.
 This geometry is respected by certain partitions.
 A partition is regular if points in the same atom are uniformly close as one moves out to infinity.
-Call probability distributions \emph{equivalent} if they give the same or asymptotically the same weight to the atoms of a regular partition.
+Call probability distributions \textit{equivalent} if they give the same or asymptotically the same weight to the atoms of a regular partition.
 Equivalent distributions have the same asymptotic behaviour with respect to scaling.